daveprowse/prom-course/labs/lab-01/lab-01.md

 > Note: If you need to install to a hardware platform other than AMD64 or ARM64, you will need to install the binary manually from https://prometheus.io/download/.

-> Note: If you wish to install a newer version of Prometheus, find out the version number and simply change the PROM and PROMVERSION variables to the new version.
+> Note: Later on, if you wish to install a newer version of Prometheus, find out the version number and simply change the PROM and PROMVERSION variables to the new version.

 ---

 At any time, if you want to work with Prometheus manually, do the following:

 1. Disable the Prometheus service: `sudo systemctl stop prometheus`
-2. Run the prometheus command, for example: `prometheus --config.file=/etc/prometheus/prometheus.yml`
+2. Run the prometheus command, for example:

+    `prometheus --config.file=/etc/prometheus/prometheus.yml`
 3. Have fun!

 ---